MicroPhase/fpga-docs/source/DEV_BOARD/Z7-NANO/Z7-NANO_Reference_Manual.md

 ### Key

 ​	We provide one key for user to use.
-Once the key is pressed, it will be in the low level.
+Once the key is pressed, it will be on the low level.

 | Position | Signal Name | Pin Number | Explain |
 | :------: | :---------: | :--------: | :-----: |